 Changing a Slack channel name is a quick but intentional task.
 Whether you're updating it to match new team goals or aligning with naming conventions, this guide shows you how to change a Slack channel name—step by step, with zero confusion.

-• Public channels: Can typically be renamed by the Workspace Admin or the channel creator.
+- Public channels: Can usually be renamed by the Workspace Admin or the channel creator.

 That said, Slack workspace settings can override these defaults, so it's worth checking what applies in your case.